 - Include three (3) letters of recommendation (in English) from persons familiar with your academic achievements.

 Note: All items must be in English.

-Your Application Form and all requested supporting documents mentioned above should be submitted with a 25 JD fee to the Fulbright office in Shmeisani (Tel.568-4760).
+- Your Application Form and all requested supporting documents mentioned above should be submitted to the Fulbright office in Shmeisani (Tel.568-4760).